Subscribie/subscribie/CONTRIBUTING.md

 ## Git Pull Request Process

 Question:
-> I would like to ask for explanation about git best practices.
-Like naming branches, I was in most cases worked alone projects so things like this were not important to me but now I need some guidance about those stuffs.
+> I would like to ask for an explanation about git best practices.
+Like naming branches etc, I was in most cases working alone on projects so things like this were not important to me but now I need some guidance about these things.

 Answer:

-- Contribution and change must start with creating a github issue, even if a tiny change.
+- Contributions and changes must start with creating a github issue, even if a tiny change.
 This gives you an issue number to use later on

 Locally developing code, after coning the repo (see README.md)